Frechmatz/cl-synthesizer/README.md

 ### Core-Module

-A function that returns the following alist
+A function that returns an alist with the following properties:

 - :shutdown -- function that is called when the synthesizer is shutting down.
 - :inputs -- function that returns a list of keywords representing the inputs of the module.